MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M00_Lab00_Dynamics_365_Labs.md

 In this Module 0 lab, you will validate that your classroom tenant is working as expected.
 You will access your individual credentials, record your “alias”, and open the Dynamics 365 model-driven application that we will be using throughout the course.

+**Important notice for instructors:** Please do not make any changes, including adding licenses or changing tenant password.
+Tenants are fully provisioned with all necessary licenses, environments, and applications to complete the required tenants.
+Instructors and students should not add any additional functionality outside of the published lab steps.
+Adding additional functionality will cause the tenant to break and become inactive, and changing tenant password will inhibit the recycling of the tenant for the next class.
+Thank you for your cooperation.

 **Important Note:** This lab will provide you with an actual Dynamics 365 tenant and licenses for the Power Platform applications you will be using in this course.
 Please be aware that the Power Platform is evolving all the time.
 The